jetstream-cloud/js2docs/docs/faq/alloc.md

 > If you already have an XSEDE allocation and need to request additional service units (SUs), the PI, co-PI, or delegate may submit a request via the XSEDE User Portal.
 For instructions on how to submit the request, see [Requesting additional SUs, other Jetstream resources, or storage for Jetstream -- Supplemental Allocations](../alloc/supplement.md){target=_blank}.

+!!!
+Note

+    Supplements only add SUs/storage.
+If you need more time on your allocation, you need to pursue a renewal or extension.
 ---

   **7. I am at or exceeding the quota limits for my allocation.**